iwilare/category-theory-course-2025/2025-02-07 - Lecture 1 - Rust intro, datatypes.md

 struct Both<A,B> {
     left: A,
-    right: A
+    right: B,
 }

-enum Maybe<A> {
+enum Option<A> {
     None,
     Some(A)
 }
 ```

 Functions also have to be defined parametrically with respect to any type.
 Minor point: How does this work under the hood?
 Rust uses "monomorphic specialization", i.e., different
 machine code is generated for each possible version of the function that gets used in your program.